Miriamsayo/HospitalPatientSystem/README.md

 DepartmentViewSet

-Handle CRUD operations for Department URL:/api/department/
+Handle CRUD operations for the Department URL:/api/department/